raminfp/linux-4.8.0-netfilter_icmp/README.md

 root@raminfp /tmp/linux-4.8.0/netfilter_icmp#
 ```

-we see `netfilter_icmp.c` [here](https://github.com/raminfp/linux-4.8.0-netfilter_icmp/blob/master/net/netfilter_icmp/netfilter_icmp.c) when you buil and install this kernel you are unabel to connect to `ping google.com`, with this code able to drop icmp packet on RING 0,
+we see `netfilter_icmp.c` [here](https://github.com/raminfp/linux-4.8.0-netfilter_icmp/blob/master/net/netfilter_icmp/netfilter_icmp.c) when you build and install this kernel you are unable to connect to `ping google.com`, with this code able to drop icmp packet on RING 0,

-we see `Kconfig` file for configuration `menuconfig`,i see on `make menuconfig` config on image,and define `Makefile` for compile object,
+we see `Kconfig` file for configuration `menuconfig` and define `Makefile` for compile object,

-back to `net` directory,
+- back to `net` directory,

 ```
 root@raminfp /tmp/linux-4.8.0/net# pwd
 /tmp/linux-4.8.0/net